 Is dynamic pricing right for your business?

 What if your customer thinks they got a bad deal?
 Dynamic pricing will often help customers pay less but at times, they might get frustrated that they paid more than someone else for the exact same product or service.
-And aren’t flight ticket prices a taboo while you’re on a plane?
-Nobody wants to learn that they’ve overpaid.
-So customers can get frustrated and this may lead to complaints, bad reviews, and even returns.
+This may lead to complaints, bad reviews, and even returns.
 If you’re making your customers ask for their money back, you’re doing it wrong.

 Ultimately, you want new technologies to fit into your overall business strategy and help you achieve your goals – one of them being customer retention.
 Losing customers is an expensive issue, so you need to steer clear of anything that can make retention drop.
 How?

-I’ve discussed the “dos and don’ts” of dynamic pricing in the previous article in this series: What’s the use of dynamic pricing.
-Long story short: make sure you’re transparent about your pricing strategy.
+As I already mentioned in the “dos and don’ts” above, make sure you’re transparent about your pricing strategy.
 When your customers understand why prices change, they’re more likely to accept it.